 Being Diagnosed With a Tonic-Clonic Seizure

 I didn’t know why this happened; all I know is that I was stunned by another unpredictable diagnosis.
 I had to accept it, and I needed to know what had to be done.
-So, talking to the doctors about improving my son’s seizure was the next step.
+So, talking to the doctors about improving my son’s seizures was the next step.
 It’s complicated because I don’t know when and where the next seizure will happen.
-I just think life is unpredictable and what is next is unknown, like an airplane fight that may not go right.
-I just have to stay strong for Jeremy because he needs me and his family.
+I just think life is unpredictable, and what is next is unknown, like an airplane fight that may not go right.
+I just have to stay strong for Jeremy because he needs his family and me.

 Anyway, It was a day like any other day, he is always happy just standing and rocking while I'm cooking.
 He will also walk back and forth a lot and doing so is due to being anxious all the time.
 He has anxiety and doesn't always sit still and when he gets like this.
 I will still do what has to be done, but I’ll try to keep him busy.
 He'll sit down to watch T. V. or sit down to watch YouTube on his cell phone while rocking back and forth.

 He preferred to just be himself sometimes and do what he does every day.
 Since he wasn’t going to go back to sleep, I decided to stay up and also bake some peanut butter cookies.
 As I was putting the completed cookie dough batter on the baking sheet.
 Meanwhile, I was standing by the counter, and he was just rocking back and forth.
 I was preparing the cookies to place in the oven.
 He likes watching when I'm cooking and he's learning when he's watching.